Namsinh/CPSC354-blog/Blog4_Partial Correctness.md

     	done

 ```
-This program computes the incrementation of the variable y by variable x.
-Preconditions would be the initialization of variables i, x, and y.
-Postconditions after execution of the loop would be i=99, x would remain the same as its initialization value, and the value of y could be returned at the termination of the loop with a print statement.
-The loop invariant is variable x because its value remains the same at the precondition and postcondition at every iteration of the loop.
+This program computes the sum of y and 100x `y = y + (100*x)`.
+Preconditions would be the initialization of variables i, and y to zero, expressed in notation `i=0∧y=0`, and `x` would be any integer.
+Postconditions after execution of the loop would be i=99, x would remain the same as its initialization value, and the value of `y` would be the summation of `y + (100 * x)`.

+.
+The loop invariant is variable `x` because its value remains the same at the precondition and postcondition at every iteration of the loop.

 2. What does the following program compute?
 What pre and postconditions can be used to formalise this?
 Find a loop invariant and use it to prove the partial correctness of this program.